Sixth Party System

 The Sixth Party System is the era in United States politics following the Fifth Party System.
 As with any periodization, opinions differ on when the Sixth Party System may have begun, with suggested dates ranging from the late 1960s to the Republican Revolution of 1994.
 Nonetheless, there is agreement among scholars that the Sixth Party System features strong division between the Democratic and Republican parties, which are rooted in socioeconomic, class, cultural, religious, educational and racial issues, and debates over the proper role of government.

 This party system likely began as a result of a long-term realignment of conservative Southern Democrats, particularly those in the Dixiecratic movement, into the Republican Party because of their disillusionment by the previous realignment of Progressives into the Democratic Party, though the exact timing of the realignment is usually called into question.
 A "dealignment" period may have begun in 1964, when Barry Goldwater became the first Republican since Reconstruction to win the Deep South (although he lost the overall South), (Note: Since Reconstruction, Herbert Hoover in 1928 and Dwight D. Eisenhower in 1956 were the only Republicans to win the overall South though they both lost the Deep South.) after which the previously heavily-Democratic South at-large and Deep South alternated between parties.
 The Southern realignment wouldn't finalize until 1984 when Ronald Reagan made all of the South permanently Republican.
 This Dixiecratic realignment – known as the Southern strategy – would allow Republicans to dominate the White House from 1968 to 1992, though dominant control of Congress would remain in Democratic hands because of the Southern seats in Congress remaining a solid Democratic bloc until the Republicans flipped the Congressional South in the 1994 Republican Revolution.
-This phenomenon of realignment lag caused heavy ticket-splitting (i.e. the "[Richard] Nixon Democrats" and "Reagan Democrats").
+This phenomenon of realignment lag caused heavy ticket-splitting (i.e. the "Nixon Democrats" and "Reagan Democrats").

 In addition to this Southern realignment, a second realignment occurred among centrist "independents" in the North and West who supported John B. Anderson in 1980 and Ross Perot in 1992 and 1996.
 Following the 1996 election, these centrists became part of the Democratic Party and by 2008, Democrats had new-found dominance in the North and West.